-4.2.2.
-Imitation
+$4.2.2.\ Imitation$

-The ability to imitate has for long been used as a means to measure the infant's stages of development.52 Piaget's theories have by now been largely revisited and the age markers of the imitation stages redefined.39 Children imitation goes from being immediate to being deferred, when the replication occurs within a short (few minutes) or long (hours, days) time after the demonstration.
-It progresses from being partial or selective (when only part of the imitative behavior is replicated), goal-directed (when only the means-end of the demonstration is perfectly reproduced) to being exact.3 The developmental progress of imitation follows tightly that of the development of other interactive and communicative skills, such as joint attention, turn taking and language.
-45,59,63 Imitation is at the basis of many social interactions and children who are impaired in their imitative skills (e.g., children with autism) also show general impairments in other social skills.
-13 While the study of infants and adults ability to imitate has remained foremost a field of the psychological literature, recently, it has found a ground in the neurological literature with the discovery of the mirror neuron system in monkeys.55 The mirror neuron system is formed by premotor neurons discharging both when the animal acts and when it sees similar actions performed by other individuals.
-A system, similar to that found in monkeys, has been indirectly shown to exist also in humans by transcranial magnetic stimulation studies of the motor cortex during action observation.17 Further investigations have shown that the mirror system can be activated not only by visually perceived actions but also by listening to action-related sounds30 and, in humans, by speech listening.
-16 In addition to these electrophysiological data, in humans, a number of brain imaging studies point all to a network of brain areas responsible for the visuo-motor transformation mechanism underlying action recognition.
-14,24 It is plausible that the motor resonant system formed by mirror neurons is involved in someone else's action understanding and, at least in humans, imitation.
+The ability to imitate has for long been used as a means to measure the infant's stages of development.
+Piaget's theories have by now been largely revisited and the age markers of the imitation stages redefined.
+Imitation in children goes from being immediate to being deferred, when the replication occurs within a short (few minutes) or long (hours, days) time after the demonstration.
+It progresses from being partial or selective (when only part of the imitative behavior is replicated), goaldirected (when only the means-end of the demonstration is perfectly reproduced) to being exact.
+The developmental progress of imitation follows tightly that of the development of other interactive and communicative skills, such as joint attention, turn taking and language.
+Imitation is at the basis of many social interactions and children who are impaired in their imitative skills (e.g., children with autism) also show general impairments in other social skills.
+While the study of the ability of infants and adults to imitate has remained foremost a field of the psychological literature, recently, it has found a ground in the neurological literature with the discovery of the mirror neuron system in monkeys.
+The mirror neuron system is formed by premotor neurons discharging both when the animal acts and when it sees similar actions performed by other individuals.
+A system, similar to that found in monkeys, has been indirectly shown to exist also in humans by transcranial magnetic stimulation studies of the motor cortex during action observation.
+Further investigations have shown that the mirror system can be activated not only by visually perceived actions but also by listening to action-related sounds and, in humans, by listening to speech.
+In addition to these electrophysiological data, in humans, a number of brain imaging studies all point to a network of brain areas responsible for the visuo-motor transformation mechanism underlying action recognition.
+It is plausible that the motor resonant system formed by mirror neurons is involved in understanding someone else's action and, at least in humans, imitation.
 The principle of motor resonance will be extensively taken into account during the design of the robot's mindware.

-The developmental psychology and neurological literature on imitation has led the way to novel computational and robotics models of imitation.^{5,41}
+The developmental psychology and neurological literature on imitation has led the way to novel computational and robotics models of imitation.